 Industrial Energy Transformation Fund

-The IETF is an example of a matched fund project suitable for extremely large companies with a huge caron footprint, helping the government to meet with Net Zero 2050 targets.
+The IETF is an example of a matched fund project suitable for extremely large companies with a huge carbon footprint, helping the government to meet with Net Zero 2050 targets, which involves energy reduction.
 The matched funding is a minimum of £250,000 and suitable for supporting feasibility studies towards a change in heating fuel for example and also funding towards implementation.
 There is £289 Million of Funding available in England, Wales & NI and £60 Million in Scotland.
 The scheme opened in July 2020.

 The government have allocated £10 Million Pounds towards supporting distilleries to achieve a lower carbon future.
 Although the funding is sector driven, the distillery industry is renowned for being a high energy user.
-This could be a great opportunity for any distillery looking to move towards a greener future.
+This could be a great opportunity for any distillery looking to move towards a energy reduction and a greener future.